 Researchers may desire to download files from their notebooks to their local environments for sharing and publishing purposes.
 Keep in mind, researchers are to only download summary statistics and figures that abide by our Data Dissemination Policy.

-The first step is to save your data or figure as a file to your Standard Disk.
+The first step is to save your data or figure as a file to your Persistent Disk or Standard Disk.
 Different types of files utilize different types of saving commands when using R or Python.
 For R, here are some great cheat sheets that contain saving commands.
 For Python, here is a resource for saving different figures.

 As an example to save a figure as a .png file in R, you can use the following command: